« Visit Fantastic Pest Control

 Test the potato method

 This one sounds a bit weird but is quite effective.
 Get a potato and cut it into pieces.
 Set the bits on top of the soil and wait.
-After a couple of hours, just lift the vegetable pieces and you’ll see how the baby gnats have attached to it.
+After a couple of hours, just lift the vegetable pieces, and you’ll see how the baby gnats have attached to them.
 From then on, you just need to throw out the potato.
 Add new pieces in your pots until there are no more gnats.

 Create a soap and water solution